jcolag/entropy-arbitrage/2022-09-04-social-record.md

 ## Editing Blues

 For years, I have heard cries for Twitter to allow users to edit posts.
-A couple of years ago [Twitter Blue](https://en.wikipedia.org/wiki/Twitter_Blue) at least tested a paid and brief window for editing, then became [more serious about doing so globally](https://theconversation.com/why-an-edit-button-for-twitter-is-not-as-simple-as-it-seems-181623), which I knew would only increase the frequency of requests.
+A couple of years ago {% wiki Twitter_Blue|Twitter Blue|en %} at least tested a paid and brief window for editing, then became [more serious about doing so globally](https://theconversation.com/why-an-edit-button-for-twitter-is-not-as-simple-as-it-seems-181623), which I knew would only increase the frequency of requests.
 And now, it looks like they plan to roll it out across the site.

 And every time I see someone talk about the idea, I have to wonder...do people---even people at Twtitter---understand what Twitter *does*?